 - IHG Rewards Club Card – I had planned to use the bonus points from this card for the first part of my original trip.
 I could have skipped this card since my plans changed.
 However, I did use the free night certificate that I earned from this card to stay at Staybridge Suites Lake Buena Vista on our arrival night.

-- Swagbucks, TopCashBack, Ebates, Ibotta, Achievement – I used some of the cash back from these rewards programs toward purchasing discounted Disney Gift Cards from Sam’s Club and Raise.
+- Swagbucks, TopCashBack, Ebates/Rakuten, Ibotta, Achievement – I used some of the cash back from these rewards programs toward purchasing discounted Disney Gift Cards from Sam’s Club and Raise.
 I used the Disney Gift Cards for park tickets, race registration, souvenirs, and most of my meals.

 - Chase Sapphire Preferred (CSP) Card – I had planned to use the bonus from this card toward Universal Studios and Sea World tickets and possibly airfare.
 I could have cashed out my points when my plans changed, but I decided to keep them for a future trip.
 Chase offers cards that earn Ultimate Reward Points (URs) that can be redeemed for travel or cash.
 Redeeming for travel through their travel portal with a CSP allows for a better redemption (1.25x).

 - Chase Freedom Card – This card earns URs.
 I probably should have waited on this card since it didn’t have a high bonus, but I liked that it offered 5% cash back on certain purchases each quarter with no annual fee, and seemed like a good card to keep long-term.
 The new Chase Freedom Flex Card could also work as a long-term card.

 - Capital One Spark Business Cash Card – This card had a $500 cash bonus and a waived annual fee.
-However, I should have applied for the Chase Ink Preferred Business Card (CIP) instead.
-I was initially scared off by the annual fee and at the time I didn’t realize that I could have cashed-out the bonus.
-Even with paying the fee, the bonus would have been higher than the Spark.
-If I could go back in time, I would apply for the CIP before any other cards.
+However, I could have applied for the Chase Ink Preferred Business Card (CIP) instead.
+I was initially scared off because of the CIP’s annual fee, and at the time I didn’t realize that I could have cashed-out the bonus.
+Even with paying the fee, the bonus would have been higher than the Spark card.